dallaszkorben/prala/README.md

 # prala
 ### Practice Language

-The aim of this project to produce a software which can be used by a **language** learner to learn and practice new words, expressions, phrases.
+The aim of this project is to produce a software which can be used by a **language** learner to learn and practice new words, expressions, phrases.

 The software can generate a _template dictionary_ but the **filling up** is the user's task.
 The idea is that the learner is reading a book or any other media and he collects the unknown/new words/expressions, checks it in a dictionary and write it down in the _dictionary_.